kohsh/RNAseq-based-SNP-calling/README.md

 In this resaerch, the STAR pipeline was written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl).
 Please use the following command to run the scripts provided.

-`/usr/bin/java -Dconfig.file=application.conf -jar cromwell-55.jar run paired-star-align.wdl -i paired-star-align.json`
+`java -Dconfig.file=application.conf -jar cromwell-55.jar run paired-star-align.wdl -i paired-star-align.json`

 * Preprocessing measures using picard-tools